adamwulf/HandShadows/README.md

 Add a HandShadowView above all of your other views, and then call its methods with CGPoints of gesture touch locations.
 Run the code for a demo of the shadows.

-## Demo
+## Demo App

-A demo is available at https://github.com/adamwulf/ios-hand-shadows
+A demo is available at https://github.com/adamwulf/HandShadowsExample

 ## License